intel/QAT_Engine/README.md

 The files are grouped by acceleration device, please choose the files appropriate to your acceleration device only.
+If building to link against the Upstream Intel&reg; Quickassist Technology userspace shared library then you should use the files in `dh895xcc_upstream`

 The files are also split into `multi_process_optimized` and `multi_thread_optimized`.